Duke Preston

-Raymond Newton Preston III (born June 12, 1982) is an American former professional football center for the Buffalo Bills and Dallas Cowboys.
+Raymond Newton Preston III (born June 12, 1982) is an American former professional football player who was a center in the National Football League (NFL) for the Buffalo Bills and Dallas Cowboys.
 He was selected by the Buffalo Bills in the fourth round of the 2005 NFL draft.
-He played college football at Illinois.
+He played college football for the Illinois Fighting Illini.

 Early life

 Preston graduated from Mt.
 Carmel High School in San Diego, where he practiced football and baseball.

 College career

 Preston accepted a football scholarship from the University of Illinois.
 He was a three-year starter at center and only allowed one sack in his last two seasons.
 He started 35 straight games.